xiCO2k/laravel-vue-i18n/README.md

 ### `getActiveLanguage()`

-The `getActiveLanguage()` returns the language that is current beign used.
+The `getActiveLanguage()` returns the language that is currently being used.

 ```jsx